pekam/finnish-tax-report-util/README.md

     previous long position and enters a short position.
   - This situation should be handled by manually editing the CSV file and splitting the row into two rows.
+- Doesn't handle splits or delistings.
+These are listed in the IB activity statement ("Corporate Actions" in the first column) and have to be handled manually.